nhayward/revpit/user/pages/07.faq/default.md

 <div markdown="1">

 **A:** Editors may request additional materials at any time between April 6th and April 13th.
 Editors will announce on Twitter when they have sent all requests for additional materials.
-Requests will be sent via the email you use to log in to your Submittable account.
+Requests will be sent via the email you specify in the form.

 </div>